avivasolutionsnl/sitecore-docker/README.md

 - solr: Apache Solr
 - xconnect: IIS + ASP.NET + XConnect

+As final step build all Solr indexes (populate and re-build indexes), and perform a Docker commit for the Solr image to persist the changes.

 # Run
 Docker compose is used to start up all required services.